hillstreetlabs/espresso/README.md

 ### Accomplishments that we're proud of

 Successfully compiling and running one folder of Open Zeppelin tests—and doing it twice as fast as Open Zeppelin's testing framework.

+### Performance

+We're just starting to do benchmarking, but the performance thus far has been promising.
+On a demo folder of Open Zeppelin tests, espresso compiled Solidity, deployed to a test RPC and ran the tests almost twice as fast as Open Zeppelin's implementation of Truffle.
+Specifically, both successfully completed the 90 tests, with **espresso taking 8.577s and Truffle taking 14.666s**.